-Where a decision has been taken by Fitness to Practise Panel or an Appeal Pa el under these Regulations, the Chair of the Panel shall, as soon as reasonably practicable, serve notice in writing of the decision on the Industrial Control of the Panel shall, as
+Where a decision has been taken by Fitness to Practise Panel or an Appeal Panel under these Regulations, the Chair of the Panel shall, as soon as reasonably practicable, serve notice in writing of the decision on the Individual concerned.

-Where a decision is taken at a full hearing of a Fitness to Practise Penel of Appeal Panel hearing, unless the decision is to take no action and the Individual is permitted to continue to practise when the triction, the Chair shall provide notice in writing of the decision to any person to whom they consider it to be in the public interest and o so.
+Where a decision is taken at a full hearing of a Fitness to Practise Panel or at an Appeal Panel hearing, unless the decision is to take no action and the Individual is permitted to continue to practise without restriction, the Chair shall provide notice in writing of the decision to any person to whom they consider it to be in the public interest to do so.